tabsik30/ETS2Telemetryplugin/tabsik12.Ets2TelemetryPlugin/README.md

 WHAT IT IS AND WHAT DOES IT DO

-its plugin for Macro Deck 2 that shows your Truck Speed,actual speed limit, Fuel percentage , status of light,bliners,parking brake, in configure you can change betwen KM/h and Mph
+its plugin for Macro Deck 2 that shows your Truck Speed,actual speed limit, Fuel percentage , status of light,blinkers,parking brake, in configure you can change betwen KM/h and Mph

 HOW TO CONFIGURE MY PLUGIN